Top 12 Immune Support Strategies to Thrive in Life

 Fresh Air, Sunshine, and Grounding

 Being outdoors has endless benefits.
 Being in the sunshine can increase your vitamin D levels which are important for optimal immune function.
 Sunshine can also improve your mood, reduce stress, and elevate depression and anxiety.
-Breathing the fresh air helps to clear your lungs.
-Grounding, standing or walking on dirt, grass, or sand, can help you connect you to the earth and improve your physical and mental health (20, 21)

 Be sure to step outside and spend time in your garden, yard, balcony, or street in front of your house or apartment as much as you can.
 Open the windows to let the fresh air in.
 Grow some plants to allow nature to be present inside.
-Go for a walk or a jog while keeping the recommended social distance in order to uplift your spirit and improve your immune system during this time.
+Go for a walk or a jog while keeping the recommended social distance to uplift your spirit and improve your immune system during this time.

 Regular Movement & Exercise